• Skip to primary navigation

 1. Prepare the chocolate - Heat the milk and salt with the chocolate over very low heat until it is completely melted and incorporated.
 I heat my saucepan over medium high heat, add the milk and chocolate, and reduce to low.
 Stir frequently until combined.
 Add the ancho, orange zest from ½ of the orange, and triple sec.
 Stir well, and cool the mixture completely.
 If the chocolate mixture is warm, it will deflate the whipped cream.

-2. Make the mousse - Whip the cream until quite firm (medium peaks) but not stiff.
-Set aside enough for a dollop on each (about ⅓ to ½ cup).Gently fold in the chocolate mixture.
-Be careful to not overmix.
+2. Make the mousse – Whip the cream until quite firm (medium peaks) but not stiff.
+Set aside enough for a dollop on each (about 1/3 to 1/2 cup).Gently fold in the chocolate mixture.
+Be careful to not over mix.
 Chill until ready to serve.

 3. Serve - Divide mousse among desired number of servings.
 Top with a dollop of whipped cream, sprinkle with ancho powder and orange zest, and garnish with a slice of orange.
 (I used the orange I zested).